-It’s pretty, and you can’t deny it.
+It’s pretty.
+And you can’t deny it.
 Our summer forest holds a hundred shades of green, with depths of color that add a new dimension to the leaves, the moss, ferns, grass and pine needles.
-With all of this vegetation at full growth, space in the woods is smaller and more private.
+With all of this vegetation at full growth, space in the woods is smaller.
+It’s more private.
 The trails are grown in, with encroaching underbrush spreading across the leafy floor.
 And to match, life is everywhere, escalating at dawn until the sounds of bugs and birds create a washed out backdrop.
-It’s a constant hum of tweets, chirps and droning insects, active and alive.
+It’s a constant hum of tweets, chirps and droning insects, all active and alive.

 It’s August, and we need rain again.
 The rivers have taken on a familiar, thirsty look — deep in the heart of summer.
 Water trickles through the pockets.
 It sinks into dry rocks like a sponge.
 We see the skeleton of an ecosystem.
-And the distilled, clear flow is low enough to reveal the watershed’s deepest secrets.
-Wading these wet trails requires composure and patience.
-Because trout are on edge.
+And the distilled, clear flow is low enough to reveal a river’s deepest secrets.
+Wading these wet trails requires composure and patience, because trout are on edge.

 Where limestone spring water dominates, trout enjoy cool flows, no matter the ninety-degree air or the boney riverbed.
 They slip inside the water weeds and feast on cress bugs among river moss, blending into a green-grey canvas and the mottled shadows that perfectly match the patterns on their backs.
 Trout may feed on top but are not easily fooled or coerced to the surface.
 They are cautious.
 Wet and dry ants of all sizes are staple patterns, along with beetles and hoppers — if the trout see enough of them.
 And long casts with light lines is a prerequisite.

 Fishing the summer months is a protracted game of hide and seek, where more often, the angler loses.
-Every condition favors the trout.
+Because every condition favors the trout.

 Tricos, if they are prevalent, offer a minor reprieve.
-Because, although the fishing is technical — demanding pinpoint casting and sneaky wading — trout let down their guard under a good spinner fall.
-And yet, with the heat wave this season, the Trico fall happens quickly most mornings, and the action is patchy at best.
+And although the fishing is technical, demanding pinpoint casting and sneaky wading, trout let down their guard under a good spinner fall.

-The dog days have never been my favorite.
-And yet, I still love this time on the water.
+The dog days are never my favorite.
+And yet, I love this time on the water.
 Four seasons.
 That’s why I’m charmed by this place — for the endless changes and new challenges.
 Because the moment a pattern or rhythm settles in, a transformation begins the following day.
-The forever metamorphosis of a four-season river and its accompanying valleys is what draws me in.
+The continuing metamorphosis of a four-season river and its accompanying valleys is what draws me in.
 Always.

 Fish hard, friends.